Ernst Wagner

 Ernst Wagner (1876–1928) was a German physicist.
 He was born on 14 August 1876 at Hildburghausen.
-He first studied medicine and physics at the Universities of Würzburg, Berlin, and Munich, obtaining his doctorate under Wilhelm Röntgen in 1903.
-He became Privatdozent in spring 1909 and extraordinary professor in 1915 at the University of Munich.
+He first studied medicine and physics at the University of Würzburg, the Friedrich Wilhelm University of Berlin, and the Ludwig-Maximilians-Universität München, obtaining his doctorate under Wilhelm Röntgen in 1903.
+He became Privatdozent in spring 1909 and extraordinary professor in 1915 at the Ludwig-Maximilians-Universität München.
 Wagner was notable for his work on X-rays and on the absolute measurement of high pressure.